-phase of the life cycle.
+phase produces sporangia from which spores are formed as a result of reduction division.
+Spores germinate to give rise to the haploid gametophyte.
+The gametophyte bears sex organs from which gametes are produced.
+The gametes of opposite sexuality fuses to form zygote.
+The zygote thus produced undergoes mitotic division and form diploid sporophytic phase of the life cycle.
 Here the alternation of generation has been divided into two types.
 Where the gametophytic and sporophytic phases are morphologically similar such alternation of generation is designated as isomorphic type (e.g. Ectocarpus) and where the gametophytic and sporophytic phases are not identical such alternation of generation is called heteromorphic type (e.g. Urospora, Cutleria).
 In haplobiontic life cycle pattern the main plant body is gametophyte.
 The gametes produced from gametophyte undergo sexual union to form diploid zygote.
 The zygote gives rise to another distinct phase in the life cycle called carposporophyte.
 During development of carposporophyte meiosis of diploid zygote nucleus occurs.
 The carposporophyte bears carposporangia from which haploid carpospores are formed.
-The latter germinates to produce new haploid gametophyte (e.g. Nemalion) (Word diagram 2.4).Since there are two haploid phases in the life cycle it may be called as haplohaplontic.
+The latter germinates to produce new haploid gametophyte (e.g. Nemalion) (Word diagram 3.4).
+Since there are two haploid phases in the life cycle it may be called as haplohaplontic.
 The diplobiontic life cycle pattern is observed in the members of Rhodophyceae.
 Here the plant body is gametophyte that produces diploid zygote as a result of sexual reproduction.the zygote on germination develops into diploid carposporophyte.
 The latter bears carposporangia from which diploid carpospores are produced.
 The diploid carpospores germinates to give rise another diploid phase called tetrasporophyte.
 The tetrasporophyte bears tetrasporangia which produce tetra spore by reduction division.
 The tetraspore on germination produces new gametophyte.
 Since three distinct phases exist in the life cycle this kind of alternation of generation is known as triphasic alternation of generation.
-This kind of alternation of generation is also known as diplodiplohaplontic type because of the appearance of the two diploid and a haploid phase in a cyclic manner in the life cycle (e.g. Polysiphonia).(Word diagram 2.5)
+This kind of alternation of generation is also known as diplodiplohaplontic type because of the appearance of the two diploid and a haploid phase in a cyclic manner in the life cycle (e.g. Polysiphonia).
+(Word diagram 2.5)

-Word Diagram 2.4 : Triphasic life cycle : Haplobiontic type (Batrachospermum)
+Word Diagram 3.4 : Triphasic life cycle : Haplobiontic type (Batrachospermum)

-Word Diagram 2.5 : Triphasic life cycle : Diplobiontic type (Polysiphonia)
+Word Diagram 3.5 : Triphasic life cycle : Diplobiontic type (Polysiphonia)

-2.3 D Range of thallus organization in algae
+3.3 Range of thallus organization in algae

 Algae have a wide range of thallus organization.
 It may be a simple unicell to a large complicated organisation.
-The different forms of thallus organization in algae are described below:

-a) Unicellular motile forms: The vegetative body is made up of a single cell with flagella.
+The different forms of thallus organization in algae are described below: a) Unicellular motile forms: The vegetative body is made up of a single cell with flagella.
 This simplest form of thallus organization is found in Bacillariophyceae, Chlorophyceae, Myxophyceae etc. Chlamydomonas of Chlorophyceae is a good example of unicellular form.
 Here the cell is characterized by having a cup shaped chloroplast with single distinct pyrenoid.
 The number and type of flagella attached to the unicell may vary greatly.
 In Paraphysomonas vestita the flagella is heterokontous and heterodynemous.
 Heterokontous flagella means, out of two flagella one is whiplash and the other is tinsel type.
-Heterodynemic flagella are those which have independent pattern of beat.(Figs. 2.6)
+Heterodynemic flagella are those which have independent pattern of beat.(Figs. 3.6)